DeltaProxima/Spiking_NN_Verilog/README.md

 3. **Refractory Period**: Prevents neuron from firing immediately after a spike
 4. **Leak Mechanism**: Prevents unbounded membrane potential growth

-## Applications

-This SNN implementation can be used for:
-- Image processing and pattern recognition
-- Neuromorphic computing research
-- Low-power edge AI applications
-- Real-time signal processing
-- Hardware acceleration of neural networks

-## Notes

-- The floating point implementation requires all supporting modules (Addition_Subtraction, comparator, priority_encoder) to be included during compilation
-- Both implementations use the same Poisson spike generator logic
-- The system processes one pixel value at a time
-- Membrane potential and spike outputs are available for monitoring

 ## References